Hit the road Clark!

 Monty Python Blogathon 2016 No 19

 This film was written as part of the Monty Python Blogathon run by Movie Movie Blog Blog.
-Other references to Monty Python are HERE in relation to the song Finland, Finland, Finland and here in Night of the Lepus.
-The recent Vacation spin off is reviewed.
-Mel Smith stars in an upcoming review of Restless Natives.
+Other references to Monty Python are HERE about the song Finland, Finland, Finland.
+The recent Vacation spin-off has Chevy Chase and Beverly D’ Angelo.
+Mel Smith stars in Restless Natives.
 Eric Idle in Yellowbeard is featured HERE.
-Shoot the Moon with Dana Hill is also reviewed.
+Robbie Coltrane stars with Eric Idle in Nuns on the Run.
+Dana Hill in Shoot the Moon.
 Maureen Lipman appears in Educating Rita.